bocchilorenzo/booker/README.md

 This web app (Booker) or it's authors do not support use of any form of piracy.

 This web app (Booker) is for educational purposes only and is not intended to support copyright infringement.
-I am not responsible for any misuse of this piece of code.
+I am not responsible for any misuse of this web app or its source code.
 ```